OlympusDAO-Education/Documentation/whitepapers/game-theory.md

 ## The Prisoner's Dilemma - A Simultaneous Game

 The first game any student of game theory learns is the prisoner's dilemma.
-This is due to the fact that it is a simple game with applications to a wide variety of strategic situations.
+This is due to its simplicity and it's applications to a wide variety of strategic situations.
 Once you see and understand this game, you will see it at play everywhere.
 ### Context
-The story goes like this.
-Two thieves plan to rob a store.
+The story goes like this; Two thieves plan to rob a store.
 As they approach the door, the police arrest them for trespassing.
 The police suspect that the pair planned to rob the store but they lack the evidence to prove it.
 They therefore require a confession to charge the suspects with the more serious crime.
 The interrogator separates the suspects and tells them each:

 *“We are charging you with trespassing which will land you a one month jail sentence.
 I know you were planning to rob the store but I can’t prove it* *without your testimony.
 Confess to me now, and I will dismiss your trespassing charge and set you free.
 Your friend will be charged for attempted* *robbery and face 12 months in jail.*